-31 Zoning for Housing Types Emergency Shelters: The housing element must demonstrate the permit processing, development, and management standards for emergency shelters are objective and encourage and facilitate the development of, or conversion to, emergency shelters.
+31 Zoning for Housing Types Emergency Shelters : The housing element must demonstrate the permit processing, development, and management standards for emergency shelters are objective and encourage and facilitate the development of, or conversion to, emergency shelters.
 In particular, the element describes development standards for emergency shelters; however these standards are beyond the development standards allowed under housing element law.
 The element must demonstrate that emergency shelters are subject to the same development and management standards applicable to residential or commercial development within the same zone except for those standards prescribed by Government Code section 65583 (a)(4)(A).
 The Constraints Analysis provides general information about zoning capacity, strategies and programs to provide emergency shelters and address homelessness.
-In addition, a new policy has been added to address this comment. information about zoning capacity, strategies and programs to provide emergency shelters.
-In particular, the element describes development emergency shelters; however these standards are beyond the standards allowed under housing element law.
-The element trate that emergency shelters are subject to the same and management standards applicable to residential or evelopment within the same zone except for those standards See Appendix B H-B-39 et seq., and Policy H3.7 with explicit references to the code.
+In addition, a new policy has been added to address this comment.
+See Appendix B H-B-39 et seq., and base document Policy H3.7 with explicit references to the code.
 32 Zoning for Housing Types The element must also clarify that emergency shelters are allowed without discretionary action in the C2 zone and describe sufficient and suitable capacity in the identified zone.
 33 Zoning In addition, the element should describe how emergency shelter parking requirements comply with AB139/Government Code section 65583, subdivision (a)(4)(A) or include a program to comply with this requirement.
 34 Zoning Low Barrier Navigation Centers: While the element includes a program to allow Low Barrier Navigation Centers, it is limited to emergency shelter zones.
 Low Barrier Navigation Centers shall be a use by-right in zones where multifamily and mixed uses are permitted, including nonresidential zones permitting multifamily uses pursuant to Government Code section 65660.
 The element must demonstrate compliance with this requirement and include programs as appropriate.
 Discussion in Constraints Analysis has been updated to include information on these uses, and a new program addresses this comment.
-See H-B-42 et seq.; see also Policy H3.7.
+See Appendix B H-B-42 et seq.; and base document Policy H3.7.
 35 Zoning Single Room Occupancy (SRO) Units: The element must describe where SROs are allowed or add a program as appropriate.
 The 23-31 HE has been updated to include a program that explicitly identifies where SROs can be located.
-See Policy H1.7.
+See base document Policy H1.7.
 36 Zoning Manufactured Housing: The element must clarify whether manufactured homes are subject to additional regulations beyond state law if on a permanent foundation and add a program as needed The 23-31 HE has been updated to include a program to explicitly allow manufactured housing and be subject to the same zoning requirements as single-family homes.
-See Policy H1.7.
+See base document Policy H1.7.
 37 Zoning Accessory Dwelling Unit (ADU): The element indicates the City modifies its zoning code to ease barriers to the development of ADU's.
 However, after a cursory review of the City's ordinance, HCD discovered several areas which are not consistent with State ADU Law.
 HCD will provide a complete listing of ADU non-compliance issues under a separate cover.
 As a result, the element should add a program to update the City's ADU ordinance in order to comply with state law.
 For more information, please consult HCD's ADU Guidebook, published in December 2020, which provides detailed information on new state requirements surrounding ADU development The City has still not received a letter from HCD which identifies the non-compliance issues with the City's ADU Ordinance; however, a program has been added to address this comment once it has been received.
-See Policy H1.4.
+See base document Policy H1.4.